Latest News:

 118 Greenfield Ave., 415-454-5759, www.stapletonschool.org

-Founded in 1989 by Virginia Stapleton, the school provides both an introduction to and continuing instruction in an array of performingarts disciplines, including classical ballet for youth through adults, and semi-professional, modern, jazz, hip-hop, and European character.
+Founded in 1989 by Virginia Stapleton, the school provides both an introduction to and continuing instruction in an array of performing arts disciplines, including classical ballet for youth through adults, and semi-professional, modern, jazz, hip-hop, and European character.

 YOGA

-Élan Health & Fitness Center, Inc.
+Elan Health & Fitness Center, Inc.

 230 Greenfield Avenue, 415-485-1945, www.elanfitness.com

-Élan’s offers members and drop-in guests an extensive yoga program with a variety of styles and teachers.
+Elan's offers members and drop-in guests an extensive yoga program with a variety of styles and teachers.
 Classes, throughout the day and on the weekend, include postures, breath work, meditation, and relaxation practice.
 Stretch, strengthen, tone, firm and energize your body, mind and spirit.
 Activity

 FAMILY FUN

-SAN ANSELMO’S TOP TEN FAMILY FUN ACTIVITIES
+SAN ANSELMO'S TOP FAMILY FUN ACTIVITIES

 Planning a visit to San Anselmo with the kids?
 Need a rainy day—or any day—activity?
 San Anselmo offers families and children of all ages plenty to do.
 Here are our top ten picks for family-friendly activities in San Anselmo:

-1. Blast to the past at the San Anselmo Historical Museum.
+1. Blast to the past at the San Anselmo Historical Museum

 110 Tunstead Ave., in Town Hall, 415-258-4659.